scottmilton1/stats/README.md

-This is a simple shell script that reads input from a file or from standard input.
-More details forthcoming...
+This BASH shell script will calculate averages and medians from an input file of numbers or from standard input.
+The script accepts command line arguments, validates them for correctness, and calculates the statistics across rows or columns based on the command line instructions.